remotesynth/jsMobileConf/speakers/stanimira-vlaeva.md

 github: "sis0k0"
 ---

-Stanimira is a software engineer on the NativeScript core team focused on the the integration with Angular and performance optimizations.
-Lately, she's been working on providing an official way for sharing code between web and mobile Angular via NativeScript schematics and webpack.
+Stanimira is a developer advocate on the NativeScript team at Progress, Google Developer Expert for Angular and Web Technologies, and co-organizer of the Angular Sofia meetup.

+For the past three years she has been working on the integration between NativeScript and Angular, NativeScript schematics, the web and mobile code-sharing story, hot module replacement and the webpack performance optimization tricks (hacks).